nathjaco1016/comp423-course-notes/docs/tutorials/go-setup.md

 }
 ```

+!!!
+Image
-The 'image' uses the base microsoft image for go.
+    The 'image' uses the base microsoft image for Go.
 This includes every dependency we need in our dev container.

 <br>